Aliases for PIK3R2 Gene

 External Ids for PIK3R2 Gene

 Phosphatidylinositol 3-kinase (PI3K) is a lipid kinase that phosphorylates phosphatidylinositol and similar compounds, creating second messengers important in growth signaling pathways.
 PI3K functions as a heterodimer of a regulatory and a catalytic subunit.
 The protein encoded by this gene is a regulatory component of PI3K.
-Two transcript variants, one protein coding and the other non-protein coding, have been found for this gene. [provided by RefSeq, Dec 2012]
+Three transcript variants, one protein coding and the other two non-protein coding, have been found for this gene. [provided by RefSeq, Apr 2019]

 GeneCards Summary for PIK3R2 Gene

-PIK3R2 (Phosphoinositide-3-Kinase, Regulatory Subunit 2 (Beta)) is a Protein Coding gene.
-Diseases associated with PIK3R2 include megalencephaly - polymicrogyria - postaxial polydactyly - hydrocephalus and megalencephaly-polymicrogyria-polydactyly-hydrocephalus syndrome 1.
-Among its related pathways are PI3K-Akt signaling pathway and PI-3K cascade.
-GO annotations related to this gene include receptor tyrosine kinase binding and phosphatidylinositol 3-kinase regulator activity.
-An important paralog of this gene is PIK3R3.
+PIK3R2 (Phosphoinositide-3-Kinase Regulatory Subunit 2) is a Protein Coding gene.
+Diseases associated with PIK3R2 include Megalencephaly-Polymicrogyria-Polydactyly-Hydrocephalus Syndrome 1 and Megalencephaly-Capillary Malformation-Polymicrogyria Syndrome.
+Among its related pathways are Immune response IL-23 signaling pathway and RET signaling.
+Gene Ontology (GO) annotations related to this gene include protein heterodimerization activity and receptor tyrosine kinase binding.
+An important paralog of this gene is ENSG00000268173.

 Regulatory subunit of phosphoinositide-3-kinase (PI3K), a kinase that phosphorylates PtdIns(4,5)P2 (Phosphatidylinositol 4,5-bisphosphate) to generate phosphatidylinositol 3,4,5-trisphosphate (PIP3).
 PIP3 plays a key role by recruiting PH domain-containing proteins to the membrane, including AKT1 and PDPK1, activating signaling cascades involved in cell growth, survival, proliferation, motility and morphology.
 Binds to activated (phosphorylated) protein-tyrosine kinases, through its SH2 domain, and acts as an adapter, mediating the association of the p110 catalytic unit to the plasma membrane.
 Indirectly regulates autophagy (PubMed:23604317).
 Promotes nuclear translocation of XBP1 isoform 2 in a ER stress- and/or insulin-dependent manner during metabolic overloading in the liver and hence plays a role in glucose tolerance improvement (By similarity).